 The project scope has remained the same.
-The Commission has a defined scope and estimated capital cost, and is able to proceed with the detailed design and construction of the anerobic digestion, biomass, and combined heat and power generation system facilities for treating all biosolids from WSSC's Damascus, Seneca, Parkway, Western Branch, and Piscataway WRRFs.
-The Montgomery and Prince George's County Councils were briefed and approved the project by resolution on November 25, 2014, and September 9, 2014, respectively.
-In April 2017 the Maryland Energy Administration notified WSSC of approval of grant funding up to \$500,000.
-In June 2017 WSSC was approved for a \$3 million grant through the Maryland Department of the Environment's Energy Water Infrastructure Program (EWIP).
-WSSC has also applied for grants from the local power utility.
-WSSC will continue to apply for other available funding sources.
-The Commission retained the following consulting services: in 2015 - Hawkins, Delafield and Wood - procurement; Raftelis Financial Consultants - financial; in 2016 - HDR Inc for program management and construction management for the Bio-Energy project.
-In Sept 2017 issued a Request for Proposals (RFP) to two design --build entities for a progressive design-build delivery of the Bio-Energy Project.
-Transporting of biosolids from Western Branch WRRF to Piscataway included in FY2019 program update.
+WSSC Water has a defined scope and estimated capital cost, and is able to proceed with the detailed design and construction of the anerobic digestion, biomass, and combined heat and power generation system facilities for treating all biosolids from WSSC Water's Damascus, Seneca, Parkway, Western Branch, and Piscataway WRRFs.
+The Montgomery and Prince George's County Councils were briefed and approved the project by resolution on November 25, 2014 and September 9, 2014, respectively.
+In June 2017 WSSC Water was approved for a \$3 million grant through the Maryland Department of the Environment's Energy Water Infrastructure Program (EWIP).
+WSSC Water will continue to apply for other available funding sources.
+WSSC Water retained the following consulting services: in 2015 - Hawkins, Delafield and Wood - procurement; Raftelis Financial Consultants - financial; in 2016 - HDR Inc for program management and construction management for the Bioenergy project.
+In September 2017 WSSC Water issued a Request for Proposals (RFP) to two design-build entities for a progressive design-build delivery of the Bioenergy project.
+Transporting biosolids from Western Branch WRRF to Piscataway was included in the FY'19 program update.
 A portion of this project will be financed by low interest loans through the Maryland Department of the Environment's Water Quality Administration State Revolving Loan Program.
-In June 2018 the Commission awarded a Progressive Design-Build Contract to PC Construction for the Bio-Energy Project.
+In June 2018 WSSC Water awarded a Progressive Design-Build Contract to PC Construction for the Bioenergy project.
+In FY'19 the Solids Screenings at Four Remote WRRFs, Contract No. CD6630A19, was incorporated.
+In January 2020, the Maryland Energy Administration notified WSSC Water of approval grant funding up to \$351,750 for Combined Heat & Power.
+WSSC Water has also applied for grants from SMECO, a local power utility.
+In December 2020 Phase 1 of the Bioenergy project was completed.
+A Gas Supply and Delivery Contract with Washington Gas Light for natural gas delivery to and from the Piscatawa